 And yet, none of those oh-so-polite questions even come close to the complexity of explaining what, as an inbound marketer, you actually do for a living.

-It's not that inbound marketing requires a long, drawn-out answer -- after all, it can be described in 140 characters.
+It's not that inbound marketing requires a long, drawn-out answer — after all, it can easily be described in 44 words.
 But explaining it requires some fundamental knowledge of how technology, marketing, and the internet work.
 You know, the things that your grandparents might not fully grasp in one fell swoop.

 5 Ways to Explain Inbound Marketing to Your Family This Thanksgiving

-In the U.S., Thanksgiving typically consists a few staples -- turkey, mashed potatoes, and pumpkin pie, to name a few.
+In the U.S., Thanksgiving typically consists of a few staples: turkey, mashed potatoes, and pumpkin pie, to name a few.
 And while it might sound strange, you can use that knowledge to your advantage by using food preparation as an analogy for different aspects of inbound marketing.

 Nurturing leads before sales contacts them works in the same way.
 It warms them up to your brand, and starts to qualify them with better information on what they might need.
 "Warm" leads, like the cooked pie, are already familiar with your business, and will close at a much higher rate than those that are "cold."

-When I'm asked about inbound marketing, I like to use real-like examples of interruptions that they'll likely recognize, and explain how the inbound methodology pertains to it.
+When I'm asked about inbound marketing, I like to use real-life examples of interruptions that they'll likely recognize, and explain how the inbound methodology pertains to it.
 It usually sounds something like this:

 Amanda: Hey, Dad.
 You know how much you hate telemarketers calling you in the middle of dinner?

 Dad: Yes.
 Hate it.
 Why?
 Is that what you do for work?